johannesheinz/graph-traversal/README.md

 Graph traversal algorithms
 ==========================

 A simple implementation of several graph traversal strategies such as depth-first search (DFS) and breadth-first search (BFS).
-From a given configuration the application generates a HTML table of the steps of the process as well as an animated gif file.
+From a given JSON configuration the application generates a HTML table containing the state of the graph at each iteration as well as an animated gif file.

 Requirements